10 Most Valuable Franklin Half Dollars

 3. 1953-S Full Bell Line – $69,000

 The 1953 Franklin Half Dollar value is high when found with Full Bell Lines.
-The San Francisco Mint coins from this year are particularly difficult to find in high grades.
+The San Francisco Mint coins from this year are rather difficult to find in high grades.

 • San Francisco Mint (S) mintmark.